MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For the Azure Information Protection scanner:

-    - If you installed a previous version of the scanner, re-run the scanner installation command with [Install-AIPScanner](/powershell/module/azureinformationprotection/Install-AIPScanner) after you have upgraded the Azure Information Protection client.
+    - If you installed a previous version of the scanner, rerun the scanner installation command with [Install-AIPScanner](/powershell/module/azureinformationprotection/Install-AIPScanner) after you have upgraded the Azure Information Protection client.
 Your configuration settings for the scanner and repositories will be retained.
 Reinstalling the scanner grants the scanner service account delete permissions for the scanner database, which will be required for reports.

     - The *ScanMode* parameter from [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) is renamed to **Enforce**, with values of Off and On.